cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

         }
     ```

     This requires further easy fixing of new compilation errors.
-A more complex one is the one that checks what happens when the leaderboard is removed:
+A more complex fix is the one that checks what happens when the leaderboard is removed:

     ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-objects/x/leaderboard/keeper/leaderboard_test.go#L31-L41]
         func TestLeaderboardRemove(t *testing.T) {